-Ambassador Richard Grenell expected to be named director of national intelligence
+Ambassador Richard Grenell to be named director of national intelligence

 Added conservative radio host Hugh Hewitt: "Critics of appointment of Richard Grenell must have done better than he has in pressuring Germany to move towards NATO’s 2% goal or getting Kosovo and Serbia to an actual agreement?
 Ric has a great record of success abroad and at U.N.
 The Left despises him b/c he’s effective."

+"If you want to solve problems, you better have diplomats who are really tough -- diplomats who know how to push and know how to cajole ... so, I like having a president who's willing to be very tough."

+GRENELL DEFENDS TRUMP TWEETS, SAY THEY MAKE HIS JOB 'SO MUCH EASIER'

-Last year at the United Nations General Assembly, Grenell said he's "proud" to serve a president who has achieved the "perfect balance" between restraint and use of force abroad.
+Last year at the United Nations General Assembly, Grenell unequivocally declared he's "proud" to serve a president who has achieved the "perfect balance" between restraint and use of force abroad.

 He has championed the "Trump Doctrine," defined as the approach of economically pressuring countries -- including North Korea, Iran, and China -- but leaving them a path to "change their behavior."